playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <!-- tabs:end -->

-## Changing Injected Values from Child
+## Changing Injected Values from Child {#change-injected-values}

 In the previous section, we showed how you're able to change the injected value from the root of the component.
 But what if we wanted to change the injected value from the child component instead of from the root?

-Because dependency injection _usually_ only goes in one direction (from the parent to the child) it's not immediately clear how we can do this.
+Because dependency injection _usually_ only goes in one direction (from the parent to the child), it's not immediately clear how we can do this.

 Despite this, each framework provides us the tools to update injected values from the children themselves; Let's see how that's done: